ValerioMedeiros/BEval/README.md

     * Parameters: located on the top-left of the window, it is an editable text where the user has access to the options used to call ProB.
-    * Main options: located on the top-middle of the window, three basic options are checkable: Kodkod indicates that ProB may use the tool of the same name; Smt indicates that ProB to do more aggressive constraint solving; Initialise indicates that definitions from the B component shall be loaded.
+    * Main options: located on the top-middle of the window, three basic options are checkable: Kodkod indicates that ProB may use the tool of the same name; Smt indicates that ProB to do more aggressive constraint solving; Load definitions indicates that definitions from the B component shall be loaded.
     * Hypothesis: located on the top-right of the window, it presents hypothesis that the user may want to add to the goal.
 Addition of such hypothesis shall be performed with copy-and-paste operations.